AleksaMCode/WiFi-password-stealer/README.md

 https://github.com/AleksaMCode/WiFi-password-stealer/blob/a90ffb208e6a09d1b0ae44d1afe81d82248ba3fe/payload/payload_linux.template.dd#L11

-<p align="justify">In addition, you will also need to update the Linux PASSWORD in the payload in three places.
+<p align="justify">In addition, you will also need to update the Linux <code>PASSWORD</code> in the payload in three places.
 As stated above, in order for this exploit to be successful, you will need to know the victim's Linux machine password, which makes this attack less plausible.</p>

 https://github.com/AleksaMCode/WiFi-password-stealer/blob/a90ffb208e6a09d1b0ae44d1afe81d82248ba3fe/payload/payload_linux.template.dd#L7